Sqmagadi/Learn_Dart/dart.md

 # Dart
-Dart is an open-source, client-optimized, object-oriented programming language built by google to build apps fast for many platforms like android, iOS, web, desktop, etc. Dart is a strongly typed language, which means that the compiler will detect any errors in the code before the code is compiled.
+Dart is an open-source, client-optimized, object-oriented programming language built by google for building  apps for platforms like mobile(android, iOS), web, and desktop.
+Dart is a strongly typed language, which means that the compiler will detect any errors in the code before the code is compiled.

 ## Dart Features
 - Free and open-source.